remarkjs/remark-lint/packages/remark-lint-no-literal-urls/readme.md

 ## What is this?

 This package checks that regular autolinks or full links are used.
+Literal autolinks is a GFM feature enabled with [`remark-gfm`][github-remark-gfm].

 ## When should I use this?

-You can use this package to check links.
+You can use this package to check that links are consistent.

 ## Presets